Scaseco/nqpatch-posix/README.md

 Command-line tools for efficiently patching large sorted N-Quads files.

+## Project Status

+- ⚠️ Experimental - functional but not battle-tested

 ## Overview

 This project provides three shell scripts for working with RDF patch files: